Travel Bargain destination

 with the bell clanging a nearly danceable rhythm.
 In fact, every year

-there is a cable car bell ringing contest, in the hands of the cable
+there is a cable car bell ringing contest, in the hands of the best cable

 romantic transit mode is free.